mnaylor5/prime-condies/README.md

 ### Current Features

-* Selection from a handful of predefined locations
+* Location selection from OpenBeta's static dataset
 * User-specified preferences for ideal and acceptable conditions
 * Retrieve hourly and daily forecast for all selected locations
 * Show current conditions for selected locations as a heads-up summary